elastic/kibana/src/plugins/data/public/public.api.md

 import { ReindexRethrottleParams } from 'elasticsearch';
 import { RenderSearchTemplateParams } from 'elasticsearch';
 import { RequestAdapter } from 'src/plugins/inspector/common';
-import { RequestStatistics } from 'src/plugins/inspector/common';
+import { RequestStatistics as RequestStatistics_2 } from 'src/plugins/inspector/common';
 import { Required } from '@kbn/utility-types';
 import * as Rx from 'rxjs';
 import { SavedObject } from 'src/core/server';